-In order to be eligible to participate in the Plan, you must have satisfied your Employer's Eligibility Waiting Period.
+To be eligible to participate in the Plan, you must have satisfied your Employer's Eligibility Waiting Period.
 The Eligibility Waiting Period is the length of time that you must have worked for your Employer before you can participate in the Plan.

-Your Plan has the following Eligibility Waiting Period: An active employee is eligible to participate in the Plan after: 3 Months.
+Your Plan has the following Eligibility Waiting Period: An active employee is eligible to participate in the Plan after: 1 Month.

-To be eligible, you must also complete and return an NRECA Employee Worksheet to your benefits administrator within 31 days of satisfying your Employer's Eligibility Waiting Period.
+To be eligible, you must also complete and return the form titled NRECA Employee Worksheet to your benefits administrator within 31 days of satisfying your Employer's Eligibility Waiting Period.